 Depending on your organization's size, you may be responsible for onboarding, or the person who handles HR will.
 In either case, a successful onboarding process starts by having a conversation with the new hire to make the individual feel at home.
 The initial “chat” also provides the opportunity to talk about your spa or massage practice regarding its mission, culture, values, and goals for the organization.

 It’s helpful to provide each new employee with a packet of relevant information, even though you’ll want to walk them through each of the items to answer questions.
 That packet should include:

 company marketing materials

 an organizational chart with names/responsibilities of each employee

 As appropriate, address computer and security issues, such as the use of desktop computers (Will you allow employees to get onto the Internet for personal use, for example?) and mobile devices.
-You may, for example, use cloud-based platform to handle appointments, retails and financial information.
-If so, you need to set policy on who can access that information and from what device.
-If you allow employees to use their own mobile devices on the job under a Bring Your Own Device policy, you’ll want to be sure that they follow strict security protocol to ensure that your company information is not compromised by viruses or hackers.
+For example, you may use a cloud-based platform to handle appointments, retails, and financial information.
+If so, you need to set a policy on who can access that information and from what device.
+If you allow employees to use their own mobile devices on the job under a Bring Your Own Device policy, you’ll want to be sure that they follow strict security protocol to ensure that viruses or hackers do not compromise your company information.

 Meet the team

 Arrange for the new hire to meet the current team.
 You may hold a team meeting or lunch or provide time for your new employee to meet one-on-one with each of the current staff.
 You may even assign one individual to take the new employee under his or her wing.
 In some cases, this can be a formal mentorship type arrangement, or it may be more casual, providing the new team member with a “buddy” to turn to with their questions.

 Tour the facility